mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 jobJsonScope.printAsJson(JOBS_DATABASE.values.toList())
 ```

-The problem here is that we can't avoid the above usage of our DSL.
+The problem is that we can't avoid the above usage of our DSL.

 Third, we are limited to having only one receiver using extension functions with scopes.
 For example, let's define a `Logger` interface and an implementation that logs to the console: